luc-tielen/souffle-haskell/README.md

 ```

 Now that we have the datalog code, we can generate a `path.cpp` from it
-using `souffle -g path.cpp path.dl`. `souffle-hs` can bind to this program
+using `souffle -g path.cpp path.dl`. `souffle-haskell` can bind to this program
 in the following way:

 ```haskell